Chronology

 Decided to enclose her many sketches and drawing series into wooden boxes.
 Used the tops of boxes as the surface for paintings.
 Marylin Klonodidas brought her friend from the Drawing center to see her work.
 As a result, The Drawing Center showed her shadow series and other drawings.
 Brooke Alexander visited her studio and decided to show her work at his So-Ho Gallery.
 That show initiated others.
 Solo show of works at Gil Gallery, Seoul, Korea.

-Worked as a freelance stylist for Apartment Life Magazine, as well as Macy and Bloomington catalog departments.
+Worked as a freelance stylist for Apartment Life Magazine, as well as Macy’s and Bloomingdale’s catalog departments.

 1979